RFK Racing in the NASCAR Cup Series: Car No. 99 history

 To fill the void left by this departure, Roush elevated Carl Edwards from the Truck series.
 Edwards showed immediate promise while driving the unsponsored No. 99 car, posting five top ten finishes in his shortened season.
 In 2005—his first full-time season—with sponsorship from Scotts, Office Depot, Stonebridge Life Insurance Company, and World Financial Group, Edwards won four races and finished in a tie for 2nd in the points standings (with teammate Greg Biffle actually winning the tiebreaker by virtue of his series-best six wins).
 In 2006, Office Depot became the team's exclusive sponsor.
 Edwards failed to win or make the Chase for the Cup, posting ten top fives but finishing 12th in points.
-Edwards snapped his 52-race winless streak by winning the 2007 Citizens Bank 400 at Michigan International Speedway.
+Edwards snapped his 52-race winless streak by winning the 2007 Citizens Bank 400 at Michigan.
 He won twice more at the Bristol night race and the fall Dover race, finishing 9th in points.
 In 2008, Edwards posted a series-best nine wins and also led in top fives and top tens, but he was still runner-up by 69 points to three-time consecutive champion Jimmie Johnson.
 Office Depot did not renew their sponsorship after the 2008 season.
 In 2009, Aflac became the new sponsor for Carl Edwards and the No. 99 car.
 Edwards made the chase in 2009 finishing 11th in points despite not winning a race.
 In 2010, Kellogg's moved from Hendrick Motorsports to join the team as the primary sponsor for two races, and associate sponsor for the rest of the season.